FlickerSoul/universe.observer/pages/posts/2025/swift-package-cxx-introp/index.md

 Side note: in WWDC 2025, Apple introduces safe interoperation using `Span` and `MutableSpan`.
-They are helpful in preventing access-after-free and access-out-of-bound memeory issues, which we will not touch much in this post ( because I didn't get it working in the beta SDK...; I'll put my exploration at the end).
+They are helpful in preventing access-after-free and access-out-of-bound memory issues, which we will not touch much in this post ( because I didn't get it working in the beta SDK...; I'll put my exploration at the end).